Rishabh42/CineMatch/M3-report/M3-report.md

 - We have a nice logging module.
 We have uploaded a sample log file in our repo.
 Following is the screenshot of how we create the logs.
 We tried to create our in similar fashion as we would get in a production app.
 ![logging](/M3-report/artifacts/logging-sample.PNG)

+## Contributions
+Each team member was alloted one major task and helped other team members in their tasks.
+The distribution was as follows:
+- Aayush: Provenance
+- Rishabh: Automatic model updates and deployment
+- Varun: Canary releases
+- Tamara: Feedback loops and fairness
+- Yaoqiang: Reflection on recommendation service and automatic deployment

+Each team member worked on a separate branch for their respective features.
+In general, we tried to follow the following naming convention for all branches: `name-feature`.

+A summary of our meeting notes can be found [here](https://gitlab.cs.mcgill.ca/comp585_2023f/team-4/-/wikis/M3-Meeting-Notes)

 ### Contributions by Yaoqiang

 **Data processing scripts for automated model updates**:

 I worked on the Auto Development for M3.
 One of the significant contributions is which I implemented a script, kafka_consumer_data_appender.py, that streamlined our data handling.
 This script automates the collection and processing of real-time movie ratings from a Kafka server, elegantly solving the challenge of efficiently managing and integrating large data streams.